trenthuber/cbs/README.md

 Hello, world!
 ```

 The inclusion of the `build(NULL);` statement at the top of the build file means that when you modify the build file after compiling the build executable, you don't need to recompile the build file again as the old executable will recompile it for you and rerun the new build executable automatically.
-This means **you only need to manually compile `build.c` once, even if you modify it later**:
+This means **you only need to manually compile `build.c` once, even if you modify it later**.

 ```console
 $ touch main.c build.c